Seasonal Flowers in Fort Worth Summer

 New Gold Lantana

 New Gold Lantana, unlike its name implies, actually comes in many different colors.
-As a native plant of the Dallas-Fort Worth area, these flowers will be able to live from spring all the way through fall.
+As a native plant of the Dallas-Dallas and Fort Worth area, these flowers will be able to live from spring all the way through fall.
 They are a great addition to any Texas garden.
 If you are interested in planting New Gold Lantana, talk to our landscape designers.